 Even though third party applications provide added features to serve business and user interests to Facebook (e.g. games), there are huge privacy risks to user's personal information data when they get into the hands of third party developers.
 Personal data collected through these applications can be used for data matching to reveal sensitive information posing serious financial and personal risks (Aldhafferi et al., 2013).
-Users accessing these applications may share information with their friends without knowing that these applications can access this sensitive information (Felt and Evans, 2008).
+Users accessing these applications can access this sensitive information (Felt and Evans, 2008).